 You can change the terms of the lease and contract after the first 12-month lease ends.
 This includes changes to both rent and utilities.
 You must mail or fox a copy of the notice to KCHA.
 This notice must arrive at least 60 days before the proposed effective date of the increase.
 It is your responsibility, not the tenant’s, to notify us of the proposed rent increase.

-The request can be submitted by fax to (206) 902-9830 or by email to email@example.com.
+The request can be submitted using the online rent request form, by fax to (206) 902-9830, or by email to email@example.com.
 The notice provided to the tenant can serve as the same notice to KCHA, or you can use the optional rent increase/decrease form (PDF, 137 KB, download Adobe Reader).

 The rent must stay comparable to similar units in the area.
 After the first year, the tenant’s share of the rent may also rise above 40 percent of their monthly income.
 However, the tenant — not KCHA — must pay all rent that exceeds their 40 percent share.
 This can impact their ability to afford the unit.
 If you choose not to renew the lease, you must provide a 30-day notice to the tenant and KCHA.

 In making the rent-reasonable decision, KCHA takes into account HUD-prescribed variables: location, size, type, quality, age of unit and amenities, plus any housing services, maintenance, and utilities provided by the owner.
 Information from our physical inspection of the unit is also used, along with current market data from by Dupre + Scott, Apartment Insights and other resources.
 This data can include comparables provided by the landlord for unassisted unit rents within the same complex.
 If you can document that the current rental rate for a subsidized tenant’s unit is below market, KCHA may be able to approve an increase.
 The following conditions must be met: